 Both of these are especially true when dealing with remote, poor communities, who are typically less likely to be consulted.
 High-resolution aerial or street imagery can easily include individuals.
 Less obviously, huge datasets from disparate sources can often become uniquely identifying in unexpected ways.
 This isn’t likely to be an issue with free satellite imagery and OpenStreetMap, but is certainly possible as soon as orthogonal data sources are incorporated, such as apps, census data, electricity use, mobile network data…

 Bias is just as important.
 Humans don’t have a great track record with bias, but with rigorous oversight and careful design, it’s possible to create systems that are as bias-free as possible.
 If you know you’re out to protect disadvantaged communities from disaster, you can monitor every step of your decision process to ensure you aren’t accidentally throwing these people into the path of a tornado.
 As soon as a neural network is involved, you can give up any pretence of being in control of the results.
-Whatever biases exist in your data selection, labelling and training processes will propagate and pop up in all sorts of impossible to predict ways.
+Whatever biases exist in your data selection, labelling and training processes will propagate and pop up in all sorts of difficult to predict ways.
+A hand-built model can certainly have mistakes, but it’s usually possible to work from input to output and understand what is happening.
+Non-deep ML approaches (such as decision trees) can be inscrutable, but it’s still possible to inspect the resulting models to and guess how they might behave in different scenarios.
+Neural networks are much harder: a model might have tens of layers and thousands of weights, making it nearly impossible to comprehend its every nuance.
 There will be edge cases that you didn’t foresee, and it’s very possible those most in need of help will get thrown under the bus at some point.

 Playing with scores